SFN14/Online-notes2/_notes/02 - Permanent Notes/Personal Notes/What is an Algorithm.md

 11  Quit
 ```
 Those quoted in "******" shows what would be Boolean expressions if it were real code.

-Boolean expressions answers in 'yes' or 'no's
+Boolean expressions answers in 'yes' or 'no's.

 ```C++
 1 Pick up phone book